artalar/reatom/packages/core/README.md

 const store = createStore()

 /**
- * Step 4.
-Subscribe to needed atoms.
+ * 4. Subscribe to needed atoms.
  */
 store.subscribe(counterDoubledAtom, (atomState) => console.log(atomState))
 // -> 0

 /**
- * Step 5.
-Dispatch action and receive results.
+ * 5. Dispatch action and receive results.
  */
 store.dispatch(add(1))
 // -> 2

 /**
- * Step 6.
-Read data manually, if you need it.
+ * 6. Read data manually, if you need it.
  */
 store.getState(counterAtom)
 // -> 1
 ```

 As you may see, Reatom flow looks like Redux flow, but reducers and selectors is unified to atoms, which allows you to describe data receiving naturally, as in MobX.
+Also, atoms have an API for handling side-effects declarative, but flexible, see below.

 Example above is a basic and don't show all cool features of Reatom.
 See [API section](#API) or [Guides](#Guides) to learn more about how to solve your tasks fast and efficient.